PicsArt/cppbind/docs/03_get_started/01_functions.rst

    :start-after: [custom-arg-examples]
    :end-before:  [custom-arg-examples]

-And here is a small code using generated bindings:
+And here is a small code example using generated bindings:

 .. tab-set::
     .. tab-item:: Kotlin